Stone Horse Expeditions & Travel- Mongolia

-Stone Horse Expeditions' Mongolian horses are the same sturdy breed used for centuries in Asia.
+Stone Horse Expeditions' horses are the same sturdy breed used for centuries in Asia.
 They are slightly smaller than horses found in North America and Europe, but very tough for mountain travel.
-Although Mongolian saddles are interesting and quite beautiful, Stone Horse uses custom Western saddles that are comfortable for both horse and rider.
+Although Mongolian saddles are interesting and quite beautiful, Stone Horse uses custom Western saddles from their own workshop that are comfortable for both horse and rider.
 Tented camps and ger (yurt) sites for each nights' accommodations are chosen for their wilderness beauty and solitude to give guests a special experience on their horse riding holiday.

-Stone Horse Expeditions has spent the past 15 years riding through this great area, exploring, meeting with nomadic herders, making local friends and developing Mongolia horse rides to make them interesting and enjoyable.
+Stone Horse Expeditions spent the past 23 years riding through this great area, exploring, meeting with nomadic herders, making local friends and developing Mongolia horse rides to make them interesting and enjoyable.
 Sharing this with guests, giving insight into the nomadic world and horse culture of Mongolia, brings the guides at Stone Horse a special pleasure.
 The hosts and owners of Stone Horse Expeditions & Travel, lead the trips and oversee the packing, camp and cooking.
-The team on the expeditions is complimented by Mongolian staff, who are happy to share the culture and history of their country with travelers.
+The team on the expeditions is complimented by skilled Mongolian staff, who are happy to share the culture and history of their country with travelers.
 They are young horsemen and women who grew up on horseback in the Mongolian countryside.

 Food is sourced locally and flavored internationally and wine is a feature of pre-dinner offerings on the trail.
 Your hosts like to ensure that meals are tasty and nourishing for the days of riding ahead.

-Breakfasts include mueslis, breads, yogurt, eggs, pancakes, tea and coffee; picnic lunches at scenic sites include bread, cheese, sausage and spreads, fruits, snacks, hot and cold drinks; upon arrival it the campsite, tea and biscuits are offered and soon, to be followed by wine and snacks; dinners consist of soups and salad and entrees such as steak, pasta, curries, chili, and goulash.
+Breakfasts include mueslis, breads, eggs, pancakes, tea and coffee; picnic lunches at scenic sites include bread, cheese, sausage and spreads, fruits, snacks, hot and cold drinks; upon arrival at the campsite, tea and biscuits are offered and soon, to be followed by wine and snacks; dinners consist of soups and salad and entrees such as steak, pasta, curries, chili, and goulash.